artela-network/artela-docs/docs/develop/aspect-examples/security-aspect/index.md

 // Deploy attack contract to artela
 //
-// The "attach" contract is one of the users of HoneyPot and defines the "deposit" and "attach" (withdraw) methods.
+// The "attack" contract is one of the users of HoneyPot and defines the "deposit" and "attach" (withdraw) methods.
 // It use the contract call method to invoke the "deposit" and "withdraw" functions from the HoneyPot contract.
 //
 // Contract at: reentrance/contracts/Attack.sol
 let attackDeployer = accounts[1]
 let attackNonceVal = await web3.atl.getTransactionCount(attackDeployer);

-let attackContract = new web3.atl.Contract(attackAbi,
+let attackContract = new web3.atl.Contract(attackAbi);
-    web3.utils.aspectCoreAddr, attackOptions);
-let attack_instance = attackContract.deploy({ "arguments": [honeypotAddress] }).send({
+let attack_instance = attackContract.deploy({ arguments: [honeypotAddress] }).send({
-    from: attackDeployer,
-    nonce: attackNonceVal
+    from, nonce, gas, gasPrice
 });
 let attackAddress = "";
 attackContract = await attack_instance.on('receipt', function (receipt) {